 As well, we are passing along the link to a supplementary report to the TNC Position Paper – “Guidance From the NYC Noise Code” at http://www.torontonoisecoalition.ca/single-post/2017/01/04/Some-advice-from-New-York-City.
 It includes some of the NYC resources used to assist industries to comply with the NYC Noise Code.
 This should be read in conjunction with the TNC’s Position Paper on our website at http://www.torontonoisecoalition.ca/learn-more.

 We trust this information will be of value in your research going forward and look forward to the progress and draft of your report in June.

-Mary Helen Spence, Liz Sauter, Harold Smith, Cathie MacDonald, Lianne Miller Attachment
+for the Toronto Noise Coalition Mary Helen Spence, Liz Sauter, Harold Smith, Cathie MacDonald, Lianne Miller Attachment

 List of Articles